 Hawaii Foreclosure Laws and Procedures

-Federal and state laws heavily regulate mortgage loan servicing and foreclosure processes.
-Most of these laws give protections to borrowers.
+Federal and state laws regulate mortgage servicing and foreclosure procedures.
+These laws protect homeowners in a Hawaii foreclosure.
 Servicers generally have to provide borrowers with loss mitigation opportunities, account for each foreclosure step, and strictly comply with foreclosure laws.

 Also, most people who take out a loan to buy a residential property in Hawaii sign a promissory note and mortgage.
-These documents give homeowners some contractual rights in addition to federal and state legal protections.
+These documents give homeowners contractual rights in addition to federal and Hawaii foreclosure laws.

-• get a preforeclosure notice called a "breach letter"
+• receive a preforeclosure notice called a "breach letter" (most foreclosures)

 • apply for loss mitigation